Cuisine of Quebec: Livestock

 Pork is the meat used most often in Québécois recipes.
 Beef is also commonly used but has been losing popularity in recent years.
 In summer, beef commonly features in barbecues.
-While horse meat is consumed marginally, Québec is still the place in North America where it is most commonly eaten.

-Québécois pigs are mostly hybrids of the duroc, Yorkshire, and American Landrace breeds.
+Québécois pigs are mostly hybrids of the Duroc, Yorkshire, and American Landrace breeds.
 The cattle are also hybrids of many breeds; the Aberdeen Angus, Charolais, and Limousin are the most common.
 Despite the large cattle population, Québec imports most of its beef from the Canadian West, using its own cattle mostly for dairy.
 Milk production is dominated by the Holstein, but Jersey or Brown Swiss cows are also milked.
-The Canadienne is an ancestral breed of Québécois cattle that was once widely raised in the province.
-There are still a few hundred of these cows left in the Charlevoix and Magdalen Islands regions.
-Their milk is used in artisanal cheeses.

-Poultry is very commonly consumed in Québec.
-The most popular types are chicken and turkey.
-The ancestral Chantecler chicken, developed in Oka the early 20th century, is now on the market once again.
+Poultry is commonly consumed.
+Chicken is the most popular by far, but turkey and duck are also consumed.
+Chicken eggs are very popular and mostly used at breakfast and to make pastries.
 Turkey is traditionally served at Christmas and Thanksgiving with croutons and sage.
-Chicken eggs are very popular and mostly used at breakfast and to make pastries.
 The Estrie region has produced duck since the early 20th century.
 Québec is also the only producer of foie gras in Canada, as well as its largest producer in North America.

+Horse is eaten marginally- by less than 1% of Quebecois.
+Its consumption is considered taboo, though it is not illegal.

-Other meats include lamb, veal, and frog legs (from American bullfrogs and leopard frogs).
+Other meats include lamb, veal, rabbit, bison, elk and frog legs (from American bullfrogs and leopard frogs).

-Spices, vegetables, and fruits
+Spices, sweeteners and cereals

-Québécois cook with butter.
-Salt can replace or be combined with herbs for seasoning.
-Spices common in traditional recipes are linked to local production and historical commerce: savory, cloves, cinnamon, parsley, thyme, sage, nutmeg, quatres épices, and bay leaf.
-In recent years, spices with provenance in the boreal forest have appeared on Québécois tables, among them green alder pepper (poivre des dunes or poivre d'aulne), sweetfern (comptonie voyageuse), caraway seed (carvi sauvage), sweetgale, and juniper berry.
-Chefs create interest in and excitement for these new flavours in cooking.
+Spices common in traditional recipes are linked to local production and historical commerce: salt, savory, cloves, cinnamon, parsley, thyme, sage, nutmeg, quatres épices, chives, garlic, oregano and bay leaf.
+Thanks to globalisation, a wider selection of international spices are available today, like turmeric, curry powder, allspice, cumin, cayenne pepper, etc. In recent years, chefs have attempted to create excitement for the flavours of the boreal forest; among them are green alder pepper, sweetfern, caraway seed, sweetgale, and juniper berry.

+The types of sugar used are white sugar, brown sugar and maple sugar.
 Maple syrup is used to sweeten breakfasts, meats, and pastries.
-Traditional grains are wheat and buckwheat; their flours are not just used to make bread and dough, but sauces and ragoûts.
+Honey is almost exclusively used for desserts, but it is also used as toast spread.
+Molasses and raisins are common ingredients in traditional recipes because of historical commerce with the Antilles and Brazil.

+Traditional and most common cereals are wheat, rice, oat and buckwheat.
 Buckwheat became popular because it could grow well on the Canadian Shield.
+Nowadays, a few other cereals have managed to gain a small presence: quinoa, wild rice, chia seeds, and barley.